gibbsoft/terraform101/step2/README.md

 - `locals.tf` these variables are entirely internal to the module and are typically used to keep the rest of the code clean and avoid repetition.

 - `providers.tf` a place to list the required providers to get the module up and running.
 Remember we need to run `terraform init` to install these.
 It is also desirable to pin each provider to specific version to ensure that the behaviour of the module is repeatable across environments.
+In this example there's no need to define anything in the `providers.tf` since terraform 1.0.0 because there are no parameters to pass to the provider.
+More sophisticated providers requiring parameters would go in here.

 - `outputs.tf` You can think of these as return values that the module will produce.
 In this example there is nothing to consume them, so we're just one as a way to display output to the terminal... but in later examples a module may return something useful. ;)